This page was reviewed and updated on 27/02/26.

 When will reporting start?

-- Companies already required to report under the NFRD will need to start reporting for financial years beginning on or after January 1, 2024, with their reports published in 2025.
+• Companies already required to report under the NFRD began reporting for financial years beginning on or after January 1, 2024, with their reports published in 2025.

-- Other large EU companies will begin reporting from financial years starting on or after January 1, 2025 (with publication in 2026).
+• Other large EU companies were expected to begin reporting from financial years starting on or after January 1, 2025 (with publication in 2026).

-- SME public interest entities are expected to start reporting for financial years beginning on or after January 1, 2026, with reports published in 2027.
+• SME public interest entities were scheduled to start reporting for financial years beginning on or after January 1, 2026, with reports published in 2027.

-- SME non-public interest entities can opt out of the reporting requirements until financial years starting before January 1, 2028.
-However, they must provide a brief explanation in their management reports if they choose not to report.
+• SME non-public interest entities could opt out of the reporting requirements until financial years starting before January 1, 2028, provided they explain their decision in their management reports.

-The CSRD is set to massively impact ESG reporting for applicable businesses in the EU – don’t wait to prepare for the directive’s standards.
+The CSRD is set to continue shaping ESG reporting expectations for in-scope businesses across the EU – don’t wait to prepare for the directive’s standards.
 Get in touch with our experts at Sustainable Energy First so your organisation will be ready the new reporting directive.